AmazeeLabs/silverback-mono/packages/composer/drupal/cypress/README.md

 - [Cypress testing library] to add some good-practice commands.
 - An extension to test [Shadow DOM in web components].
 - And another one to [upload files] during tests.
+- An implementation of the [screenplay patter in cypress][cypress screenplay]

 ## Requirements and Installation